-Table 131: \.aut [Search/name] Syntax
+Table 131: .aut [Search/name] Syntax

 Parameter Function %DN Specifies a variable into which the distinguished name that results from the Search should be placed.
-Attributes Specifies the LDAP attributes relevant to Steel-Belted Radius, by referencing an [Attributes/ name ] section elsewhere in the same .aut file.
+Attributes Specifies the LDAP attributes relevant to Steel-Belted Radius, by referencing an [Attributes/name] section elsewhere in the same .aut file.
 Base Specifies the distinguished name (DN) of the entry that serves as the starting point for the search.
 This filter is a template for an LDAP distinguished name string.
 The filter follows conventional LDAP syntax and may be as simple or as complex as LDAP syntax permits.
 It may also include replacement variables from the Variable Table.
 Each replacement variable consists of the variable name enclosed in angle brackets (<>).
 Upon execution of the LDAP Search request, the value of the variable replaces the variable name.
 OnFound Specifies the next request section when data is found.
-The value of this parameter is a string, (GEE only) elsewhere in the same .aut file.
-If there is no next request by referencing a [search hand) section succeeds.
+The value of this parameter is a string, (GEE only) name.
+The name specifies an LDAP Search request by referencing a [Search/name] section elsewhere in the same .aut file.
+If there is no next request section, the overall operation succeeds.
 This can be overridden using the \$reject keyword, which causes the operation to fail when data is found.
 OnNotFound Specifies the next request section when data is not found.
-The value of this parameter is a string a pame.
-The pame specifies an LDAP search request by referencing a [Search/pame] (GEE only) section elsewhere in the same .aut file.
+The value of this parameter is a (GEE only) string, name.
+The name specifies an LDAP Search request by referencing a [Search/name] section elsewhere in the same .aut file.
 If there is no next request section, the overall operation fails.
 This can be overridden using the \$accept keyword, which causes the operation to succeed when data is not found.
 Search (Optional) Specifies an LDAP Search request by referencing a [Search/name] section elsewhere in the same .aut file.
 Steel-Belted Radius tries this Search request next, if the current Search yields no result.
 Note that each [Search/name] section may contain at most one Search parameter.
 Filter Specifies the filter to apply to the search.
 This filter is a template for an LDAP Search string.
 The filter follows conventional LDAP syntax and may be as simple or as complex as LDAP syntax permits, with multiple attribute/value assertions in boolean combination.
 It may also include replacement variables from the Variable Table.
 Each replacement variable consists of the variable name enclosed in angle brackets (<>).
 Upon execution of the LDAP Search request, the value of the variable replaces the variable name.
 For example, a Search template that uses the User-Name and Service-Type attributes from